HipGraph/iSpLib/README.md

 - **2.5x** faster on Cora dataset
 - **2x** faster on Reddit dataset

-[Note: The speedup varies depending on the system condition.]
+[Note: The speed-up varies largly depending on the system condition]

 To run the test code, use the command: `make test`.
 This runs the python script in `tests/GCN.py` and prints out the speed-up along with the accuracy.
 See `tests/Expected_GCN_output.txt` for reference.